gladkykhse/sky-diffusion/README.md

 pip install -r requirements.txt
 ```

+Note: there might be a problem with `mpi4py` installation.
+It can be solved by installing
+appropriate Open MPI library for your system (e.g. `mpich` for MacOS, or `openmpi` may help
+for Linux systems)

 ## Project structure

 - `research` - this directory contains the code utilized in this work (only final files).